goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Realizing Your Skills.md

 | A            | 17               |
 | S            | 23               |

-You may not create new techniques or increase the rank of existing techniques if you do not have the sufficient technique points to do so.
+You may not create new techniques for your character or increase the rank of their existing techniques if doing so would result in exceeding the number of technique points provided to you by your Control Rank.

 ## Limit Points

-**Limit Points (LPs)** are representative of the physical, mental, and emotional toll that your character must bear in order to activate and utilize techniques that they have learned.
+**Limit Points (LPs)** represent the physical, mental, and emotional motes of stamina that your character expends to safely and reliably activate and utilize their Quirk and the techniques that they have learned.

-This subject is discussed in more detail in the [Harnessing the Limit Pool](../0300%20-%20The%20Rules%20of%20Engagement/Harnessing%20the%20Limit%20Pool.md) section of the [0300 - Rules of Engagement](../0300%20-%20The%20Rules%20of%20Engagement/0300%20-%20The%20Rules%20of%20Engagement.md) chapter, specifically regarding topics such as the Limit Refresh Rate, the Limit Point cost of activating techniques, and concepts such as Limit Bursting and Quirk Exhaustion.

-For the purposes of character creation, the most relevant information is in relation to the size of your character's **Limit Pool**.

-The Limit Pool refers to the number of Limit Points available to your character when they are at their most rested.
-The size of your character's Limit Pool is also determined by your character's Control Rank, according to the following table.
+These points are drawn from your character's **Limit Pool**, or the total number of limit points available to them when they are at their most rested.
+The size of your character's limit pool is determined by your character's Control Rank, according to the following table:

 | Control Rank | Limit Pool |
 | ------------ | ---------- |